Syntax-Souljahs/Syntax-Souljahs.github.io/index.md

 Here is some feedback from individuals in the community who have accessed the app

 "Very interactive homepage, looks very professional, the app has a lot of potential, I can see me and my friends use it a bunch to interact with people.
 Maybe fix up the interface on an Iphone but other than that it looks like the app could be a big hit.
-Almost like a facebook but for the gym"- Shaira Jalalon
+Almost like a facebook but for the gym"- Kimberly Ogata

 <p></p>